Sharing the love of Jesus with anyone, anywhere, anytime, any way we can….

 Prayer Shawl Ministry – Combining ritual, care and compassion with the love of knitting or crocheting, this women’s group regularly meets and reaches out to those in need of comfort and solace as well as those celebrating baptisms or other milestones of life.

-Saturday Servants – Every 5th Saturday at 9:00 AM, we gather in the Kirk to pack meals for our partners, the congregation of South Main Mercy Center.
+Saturday Servants – Every 5th Saturday at 9:00 AM, we gather in the Kirk to pack meals for our partners, the congregation of Mount Carmel CME Church.
 Bring the whole family for this joyful and simple way to feed those who are hungry (and primarily homeless) in our own community.
 We’ll make sandwiches, pack snacks, and bundle the meals together.
 This event is organized by our Board of Deacons and usually takes about an hour.
 What wonderful way to start your Saturday!

 Blessing Box – Within our church walls, the mission ministry coordinates the weekly filling of the blessing box, a box that provides non-perishable food items to residents of our church neighborhood which is in an area vulnerable to hunger and homelessness.